mull-project/mull/docs/generated/CLIOptions.rst

       :cxx_xor_to_or:	Replaces ^ with |

       :negate_mutator:	Negates conditionals !x to x and x to !x

-      :remove_void_function_mutator:	Removes calls to a function returning void

-      :replace_call_mutator:	Replaces call to a function with 42

       :scalar_value_mutator:	Replaces zeros with 42, and non-zeros with 0